|

 Her daughter Mimi has the same roaned star, but it skews towards the right side of her face instead of the left like Marie's.

 almost a hallmark of Jubilee King breeding, for example- and there are roaned leg markings as well.
-Marie is a minimally
+Marie

 Marie at age 23, June 2003.